paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

 (d) Agencies shall cooperate with the Council and provide such information regarding its current and planned activities related to policies that affect the American workforce as the Co-Chairs shall reasonably request, to the extent permitted by law.

 Sec.
 10. Termination of Council.
-The Council shall terminate 2 years after the date of this order, unless extended by the President.
+The Council shall terminate on September 30, 2021, unless extended by the President.

 Sec.
 11. General Provisions. (a) Nothing in this order shall be construed to impair or otherwise affect: